9 Best Renters Insurance Companies in New Jersey of 2026

 You can even get coverage to protect yourself and your roommate.
 Both persons must be unrelated and have an equal interest in the rider.
 This is unique in that this coverage comes with no additional charge.

-The Hartford actually offers this policy in cooperation with the AARP Homeowners Insurance Program, but you don't have to be age 50 or above to purchase this coverage.
+Hartford offers this policy in cooperation with the AARP Homeowners Insurance Program, but you don't have to be age 50 or above to purchase this coverage.

 The Hartford Renters Insurance Discounts